Photo of a notebook with a list of Self Care items

 • Limit processed foods and sugar: I know this isn’t easy, but this is the key to feeling and looking better.

-I failed to exercise regularly all through my twenties and thirties.
+I failed to exercise regularly through my twenties and thirties.
 But as I reached 40, I suddenly started to feel a lot of pain in my neck and back.

 I was then forced to include exercise in my everyday routine.
 So it is never too late to start!